 The Diploma of Art and Creativity (Advanced) is comprised of studio-based work developed from projects, briefs and independent research.
 Students demonstrate an understanding of concepts and the meanings they signify in their own work.
 At the end of the programme all students exhibit their work, demonstrating their creativity and the rigour of their practice.

-- Module 1: Process, Materiality, Horizontality
+Module 1: Process, Materiality, Horizontality

-- Module 2: Shifters, Site-specific, The Viewer
+Module 2: Shifters, Site-specific, The Viewer

-- Module 3: Exhibition
+Module 3: Exhibition

-On each brief the italic writing represents the standard idea which you can adapt, build on or discard in favour of your own description.
+On each brief you can use the standard idea that is presented or adapted, build on or discard it in favour of your own description.
 You will work in conjunction with your mentor so that they can help support you with additional resources to fit what you want to achieve.

 Creativity; Thinking for a Change (CTFAC)